-Double taxation with policies written by EEA insurers
+Double taxation in Germany with policies written by EEA insurers

-If a policy for the German policyholder includes non-EEA countries, then German IPT is due not only on the premium allocated to Germany, but also to premiums allocated to the non-EEA countries as well.
-This could be in addition to any applicable premium taxes due in the non-EEA countries.
+If a policy for the German policyholder includes non-EEA countries, then German IPT is due on the premium allocated to Germany and to premiums allocated to non-EEA countries.
+This could be in addition to any applicable premium taxes due in non-EEA countries.

 Therefore, double taxation is a possibility.
 However, if the policy includes other EEA countries, then German IPT cannot be charged on premiums allocated in these EEA countries.

-Double taxation with policies written by non-EEA insurers
+Double taxation in Germany with policies written by non-EEA insurers

-If a policy for the German policyholder includes both other EEA and non-EEA countries, then German IPT is due not only on the premium allocated to Germany, but also to 100% of the premiums allocated to all the other countries as well.
+If a policy for the German policyholder includes both other EEA and non-EEA countries, then German IPT is due on the premium allocated to Germany and to 100% of the premiums allocated to all the other countries.
 This could be in addition to any applicable premium taxes due in all these countries.
 Therefore, again, double taxation is a possibility.

 What is a ‘permanent establishment’ or ‘corresponding institution’ for German IPT purposes?

-The German Insurance Association (GDV) issued a Frequently Asked Questions (FAQs) document dated 28 April 2021 to help insurers understand the reforms in several areas, which included answering some questions around the treatment of non-EEA subsidiaries.
+The German Insurance Association (GDV) issued a Frequently Asked Questions (FAQs) document to help insurers understand the reforms in several areas, including answering some questions around the treatment of non-EEA subsidiaries.

-Whilst the answers appear to provide hope that these subsidiaries do not constitute a permanent establishment, there is a caveat at the beginning of the FAQs document: it says it is non-binding, and that every insurer can interpret and apply the statutory provisions (and the associated BMF letter from 4 March 2021) at their own discretion.
+Whilst the answers appeared to provide hope that these subsidiaries did not constitute a permanent establishment, there was a caveat at the beginning of the FAQs document.
+It said it was non-binding, and that every insurer could interpret and apply the statutory provisions (and the associated BMF letter from 4 March 2021) at their discretion.

-This means that if insurers don’t tax non-EEA subsidiaries based solely on this guidance, they could be left open to tax assessments later, where German IPT has not been charged.
-The FAQs document will continue to be updated, so it will be interesting to see if there is further clarity on this point in the future.
+This meant if insurers decided not to tax non-EEA subsidiaries based solely on this guidance, they could be subject to tax assessments later, where German IPT has not been charged.